 - 3.2.1 The following framework has been developed to ensure consistent assessment of all Committee roles for the purposes of succession planning. - 3.2.2 On an annual basis, the Chairperson with support from the Corporate Services Director will be responsible for co-ordinating the succession planning review process and ensuring corporate record exists.
-Appendix 1 will be used to support this review in line with individual assessments and/or appraisals undertaken. - 3.2.3 The assessment in relation to Committee (Governing Body Members) will be undertaken as part of the Annual Committee Appraisals.

-- 3.2.4 Feedback from the succession planning process will be provided within a report to Management Committee.
+Appendix 2 will be used to support this review in line with individual assessments and/or appraisals undertaken. - 3.2.3 The assessment in relation to Committee (Governing Body Members) will be undertaken as part of the Annual Committee Appraisals. - 3.2.4 Feedback from the succession planning process will be provided within a report to Management Committee.
 This report will highlight the main areas covered and any recommendations made, e.g. skills gaps and tenure.
-Management Committee will consider appropriate actions as necessary and this action plan will be monitored on a quarterly basis by the Audit & Business Sub-Committee. - 3.2.5 Please note that there is no guarantee that any member will be appointed at an Annual General as the appointment of members is part of an election process by the membership. - 3.2.6 The assessment in relation to the Office Bearer Committee Members will be undertaken as part of the Annual Committee appraisals as follows: - Chairperson the form will be provided to all Committee Members for peer assessment and the Chair will be asked during the Committee appraisal process what additional support and/or training specific to their role they feel may be required. - ii) Vice-Chairperson will be asked during the Committee appraisal process what additional support and/or training specific to their role they feel may be required. - iii) Secretary will be asked during the Committee appraisal process what additional support and/or training specific to their role they feel may be required. - 3.2.7 Please note that there is no guarantee that any member will be appointed as an Office Bearer even though they have been identified as a suitable candidate through this process and carried out the relevant training as appointment of Office Bearers is subject to Committee Members' (GBM) election. - 3.2.8 Contained within this document (appendix 2) is the Committee Skills that we would look to have or be achieved via training for a Committee Member and Office Bearers. - 3.2.9 All Committee and Staff are responsible for identifying (talent spotting) possible Committee Members from the community and encouraging such individuals to consider applying at the next AGM, or joining the Performance Improvement Network (or PILS), as a route to Committee Membership, if appropriate. - 3.2.10 When a potential member is identified full support is to be given and this support can include attendance at Committee meetings as an observer, invitation to Committee training events and informal discussions with existing Committee Members.
+Management Committee will consider appropriate actions as necessary and this action plan will be monitored on a quarterly basis by the Audit & Business Sub-Committee. - 3.2.5 Please note that there is no guarantee that any member will be appointed at an Annual General Meeting as the appointment of members is part of an election process by the membership. - 3.2.6 The assessment in relation to the Office Bearer Committee Members will be undertaken as part of the Annual Committee appraisals as follows: - i) Chairperson the form will be provided to all Committee Members for peer assessment and the Chair will be asked during the Committee appraisal process what additional support and/or training specific to their role they feel may be required. - ii) Vice-Chairperson will be asked during the Committee appraisal process what additional support and/or training specific to their role they feel may be required. - iii) Secretary will be asked during the Committee appraisal process what additional support and/or training specific to their role they feel may be required. - 3.2.7 Please note that there is no guarantee that any member will be appointed as an Office Bearer even though they have been identified as a suitable candidate through this process and carried out the relevant training as appointment of Office Bearers is subject to Committee Members' (GBM) election.